cypherpunk-academy/2064/en/040_2064_Fortunato.md

 We have tens of thousands here.
 They cost nothing.
 A scanner is a small plate, 15 x 15 millimeters in size and sends via GSM.
-They transmit over twenty metres and last about a year."
+They transmit over twenty meters and last about a year."
 He pulled out a tablet computer that looked like an iPad and grinned: "It's not an iPad, don't worry.
-Is something of its own ...
+It is something of its own ...
 Look!"
-He showed them a map of Caracas, on which a huge number of red, green and blue dots could be seen.
+He showed them a map of Caracas, on which a considerable number of red, green and blue dots could be seen.
 Some seemed to move, individually, in groups.
-A large cloud of dots was visible around the conference centre.
+A large cloud of dots was visible around the conference center.

-Fortunato: "That's exactly 3243 participants from your conference.
+Fortunato: "That's precisely 3243 participants from your conference.
 At present, 2230 of them have no GPS phone with them.
 But I have the data!
 In real time!"